-Pat Horvath became the head coach of the Philadelphia University baseball team in June 2010.
+Pat Horvath is in his eighth season as the head coach of the Rams' baseball team in 2017-18 after taking over the program in June 2010.

-Last season, the Rams posted an overall record of 11-33, a six-win improvement from Horvath’s first season with the team.
-Center fielder Rick Reigner was named All-Central Atlantic Collegiate Conference honorable mention and the team earned the conference’s Baseball Team Sportsmanship Award.
+The 2012 season saw the Rams post an 11-33 overall record, a six-win improvement from Horvath’s first season with the team.
+Center fielder Rick Reigner was tabbed All-CACC honorable mention and the team earned the conference’s Team Sportsmanship Award.

 Before coming to East Falls, Horvath spent the 2010 season as an assistant coach at Division I Rider University, where he worked with the catchers and also served as the third base coach.
 In his one season at Rider, the Broncs won the Metro Atlantic Athletic Conference crown and went to the NCAA Regional Tournament in Austin, Texas.

 In 2009, Horvath was the head coach at Santa Fe Catholic High School in Lakeland, Fla.
 He spent two seasons with San Diego Christian College (SDCC) as the head coach in 2008 and an assistant in 2007.
 At SDCC, Horvath had two players selected in the 2008 Major League Baseball Amateur Draft and the team had a cumulative grade point average of 3.0.
 Horvath also has coaching experience at Texas A&M-Corpus Christi and Palm Beach Atlantic University, his alma mater.

 At Palm Beach Atlantic, where he graduated in 2004 with a degree in history, Horvath was a catcher for the Sailfish during the 2002 and 2003 seasons.
 Horvath also attended Faulkner State Community College in Alabama.

 Horvath resides in Huntingdon Valley, Pa., with his wife Jackie and two sons.

 |Pat Horvath's Coaching Record|